giorgiop94/digital-garden/_notes/Tao Te Ching/Tao Te Ching 4 - The Tao is hidden but always present.md

 ---
 title: Tao Te Ching 4 - The Tao is hidden but always present
 ---
+---
+title: Tao Te Ching 4 - The Tao is hidden but always present
+---
 [[Book - Tao Te Ching - Lao Tzu]]